Some El Paso Shooting Victims Refused To Meet With President Trump, Hospital Says

 Some victims of the El Paso shooting declined to visit with Donald Trump when he visited the hospital where they were recovering, Yahoo News reports.

 On Wednesday, Trump traveled to El Paso, Texas, and Dayton, Ohio, two sites of mass shootings that occurred this past weekend within hours of each other.
 In El Paso, he made a stop at University Medical Center (UMC), where some of the victims were receiving care.
 There, he met with two of the victims who had already been discharged.
-However, eight victims were still hospitalized there and, according to UMC spokesperson Ryan Mielke, they all declined to meet with Trump.
+However, the eight victims who were still hospitalized there all declined to meet with Trump, according to UMC spokesperson Ryan Mielke.

-Leticia Mariscal, whose father was injured in the shooting and who remains in critical condition, said her whole family declined to meet with Trump.
+Leticia Mariscal, whose father was injured in the shooting and remains in critical condition, said her whole family declined to meet with the president.
 She said, via Austin’s KEYE-TV, her decision was made solely because of his statements against Mexicans.

 “The whole family said if he wants to go into the room, no. We don’t want him in the patient’s room.
 And we respect all of our family’s opinion, Because of the way he talked against Mexicans, against Hispanics so we don’t want to talk to a person that are [sic] against our Mexicans.”